 In Maurilia, the traveller is invited to visit the city and, at the same time, to examine old postcards that show it as it used to be: the same identical square with a hen in the place of a bus station, a bandstand in the place of the overpass, two young ladies with white parasols in the place of the munitions factory.
-If the traveler does not wish to dissapoint the inhabitants, he must praise the postcard city and prefer it to the present onw, though he must be careful to contain his regret at the changes within definite limits: admitting that the magnificence and prosperity of the metropolis Maurilia, when compared to the old, provincial Maurilia, cannot compensate for a certain lost grace, which, however, can be appreciated only now in the old postcards, whereas before, when the provincial Maurilia was before one's eyes, one saw absolutely nothing graceful and would see it even less today, if Maurilia had remained unchanged; and in any case the metropolis has the added attraction that, through what it has become, one can look back with nostalgia at what it was.
+If the traveler does not wish to dissapoint the inhabitants, he must praise thepostcard city and prefer it to the present onw, though he must be careful to contain his regret at the changes within definite limits: admitting that the magnificence and prosperity of the metropolis Maurilia, when compared to the old, provincial however, can be appreciated only now in the old postcards, whereas before, when the provincial Maurilia was before one's eyes, one saw absolutely nothing graceful and would see it even less today, if Maurilia had remained unchanged; and in any case the metropolis has the added attraction that, through what it has become, one can look back with nostalgia at what it was.

-Beware of saving to them that sometimes different cities follow one another on the same siteand under the same name, born and dving without knowing one another, without communication among themselves.
+Beware of saying to them that sometimes different cities follow one another on the same siteand under the same name, born and dying without knowing one another, without communication among themselves.
 At time even the names of inhabitants reamin the same, and their voices' accent, and also features of the faces; but the gods who live beneath names and above places have gone off without a word and outsiders have settled in their place.
-It is pointless to ask whether the new ones are better or worse than the old, since there is no connection between them, just as the old postcards do not depict Maurilia as it was, but a different city which, was called Maurilia, like this one.
+It is pointless to ask whether the new ones are better or worse than the old, since there is no connection between them, just as the old postcards do not depict Maurilia as it was, but a different city which, was called Maurilia, like this one sit and watch the young go by; he is seated in a row with them.
+Desires are already memories. long time through wild regions he feels the desire for a city.
+Finally he comes to Isidora, a city where buildings have spiral staircases encrusted with spiral seashells, where perfect telescopes and violins are made, where a foreigner hesitating between two women always encounters a third, where cockfights degenerate into bloody brawls among the bettors.
+He was thinking of all these things when he desired a city.
+Isidora, therefore, is the city of his dreams: with one difference.
+The dreamed-of city contained him as a yound man; he arrives at Isidora in his old age.
+In the square there is a wall where the old men sit and watch the young go by; he is seated in a row with them.
+Desires are already memories.